 A bike’s ride feel isn’t dependent solely on the motor system, but also on the bike into which it’s built.
 Different full-suspension bike designs offer major differences in pedalling efficiency.
 Some rear suspension bobs noticeably as you pedal, absorbing energy instead of it being transferred to the wheels.
 Other suspension kinematics can offer significantly better efficiency.
 As a result, even if they have the same motor, no two bikes will feel alike.
 Components such as the tires and wheels or the drivetrain and it’s gear ratios can also affect the ride feel of the motor.
 Of all the components, the length of the cranks can have a particularly noticeable impact on the ride feel of the motor.
 We recommend a crank length between 160 and 170 mm for trail riding.

 We noticed the biggest differences in the characteristics of motors where bike manufacturers are able to tune the motor themselves.
-Brose, Yamaha and TQ give bike manufacturers a lot of freedom in customising the number of support modes, how power is delivered and how strong the support is.
-Shimano take a similar path with the EP8 and give you free reign to tune the power delivery and assistance modes.
-As you can read in our big group test, some bike manufacturers have succeeded much better than others in doing so.
-Case in point, the Brose Drive S Mag in the FANTIC feels much more natural than it does in the NOX.
+Brose, Yamaha, SACHS and TQ give bike manufacturers a lot of freedom in customising the number of support modes, the percentage assistance of each and how the assistance kicks in and cuts out.
+Some bike manufacturers succeed much better than others in doing so.
+Case in point, in many bikes the Brose Drive S Mag delivers a natural ride feel that just isn’t present in others.
 Here, the bike manufacturer’s software settings have a major impact on how the motor handles.